DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/wifi-setup.rst

 Seat the boards
 ---------------

 Now do the the other side.
-If all the pins are straight and lined up properly, hold both sides of the board and press it together gently (:numref:`wifi-right-side-pins-aligned`).
+If all the pins are straight and lined up properly, hold both sides of the board and press it together gently (:numref:`wifi-right-side-pins-aligned-advanced`).
 Note that the pins are quite long and will not go all the way into the header.
 You should have even more of the pins showing between the bottom of the WiFi board and the top of the header on the Motor Board than between the Motor Board and the Arduino.
-This is normal (see :numref:`wifi-fully-seated-boards`).
+This is normal (see :numref:`wifi-fully-seated-boards-advanced`).

 .. figure:: /_static/images/wifi_seat2a.jpg